Video capsule endoscopy

 How is video capsule endoscopy done?

 For a video capsule endoscopy, you swallow a capsule that is less than an inch long (about 23 millimeters).
-You will have to fast for 12 hours before you swallow the capsule, but it does not require other preparation.
+You will likely have to fast for 12 hours before you swallow the capsule.
+You will get other instructions depending on which type of capsule is being used for the test.

 Why is video capsule endoscopy done?

-Video capsule endoscopy is becoming more commonly used because it has several advantages over traditional endoscopy.
+Video capsule endoscopy has some advantages over traditional endoscopy.

-• It can show the entire small intestine and thus may be better at finding sources of bleeding.
+• It can show more of the small intestine and thus may be better at finding sources of bleeding.

 • It is not invasive.
 In traditional endoscopy, a thin, lighted tube is inserted down your throat.